sxxov/mixmix/README.md

 mix, stir, and blend; solve the problems with 'extend'

-(0.4kb, ESM version, minified & gzipped)
+>  (**0.4kb**, ESM version, minified & gzipped).

 ## What it can do

-* Enable multiple inheritance for ES6 classes in Javascript
+* Enable multiple inheritance for ES6 classes in Javascript (and Typescript).
-* Merge classes and instantiate them into one big class
+* Merge classes into one big class.
+* Instantiate the merged classes with arguments passed into the individual classes.